anchtun1212/apisecurity/README.md

 This file `fix_stored_procedure.sql` contains the correct syntax to avoid SQL Injection.

-Execute the stored procedures manually
+Execute the stored procedures manually.

+To create a limited user privilege: execute `create_limited_user.sql`.